term-world/topia-assignments-project-assignment/README.md

 * demonstration of the broad array of skills gained throughout the semester

 While these three criteria aren't concrete, they imply several specific outcomes.
+The Golden Rule applies in this case, however, to say that _if the code doesn't function, the project **is not complete**_.

 #### Final project presentation